 Here are some of the more common skin conditions related to HIV/AIDS.

 This is a highly contagious viral skin infection that may be passed from person to person through skin-to-skin contact, by sharing linens, or by simply touching the same objects.
 Molluscum contagiosum causes pink or flesh-colored bumps on the skin.
-In people with HIV/AIDS, an outbreak of more than 100 bumps can occur.
+In people with HIV/AIDS, an outbreak of more than 100 bumps can happen.

 Although the bumps are generally harmless, they won't go away without treatment if you have AIDS.
-Your doctor may choose to freeze off the bumps with liquid nitrogen (cryosurgery) or destroy them with a laser or topical ointment.
+Your healthcare provider may choose to freeze off the bumps with liquid nitrogen (cryosurgery) or destroy them with a laser or topical ointment.
 The treatment will generally be repeated every 6 weeks or so until they're gone.

 This is a type of cancer that starts in the cells that line the lymph or blood vessels.
-Kaposi sarcoma causes dark lesions on the skin, which may appear as brown, purple, or red patches or nodules.
+Kaposi sarcoma causes dark lesions on the skin.
+These may appear as brown, purple, or red patches or nodules.
 Kaposi sarcoma may also cause the skin to swell.
 The lesions can affect organs, too, including the lungs, liver, and parts of the digestive tract, where they can cause potentially life-threatening symptoms and breathing problems.

 Oral hairy leukoplakia

 This is a skin condition in which the skin reacts to exposure to the sun by turning darker in color.
 It's most common in people of color, but anyone with HIV is susceptible to photodermatitis.
-If you're taking medications to improve immune strength, you may have this reaction as a side effect.
+If you're taking medicines to improve immune strength, you may temporarily have this reaction as a side effect.
 Protecting the skin from the sun is usually the strategy used to reduce photodermatitis.

 This skin condition involves outbreaks of itchy, crusted lumps on the skin.
 The itching can be intense and severe.
 Prurigo nodularis is most common with extremely weakened immune systems, as well as among people of color with HIV/AIDS.
-Topical steroid treatment (lotions or creams put right on the skin) and managing HIV/AIDS with antiretroviral drugs are used to treat the condition.
+Topical steroid treatment (lotions or creams put right on the skin) and managing HIV/AIDS with antiretroviral medicines are used to treat the condition.

 More Information About HIV from Johns Hopkins Medicine